MileHacker Logo

 Feudal Eras and Resistance

 During Vietnam's feudal era, Thanh Hoa often served as a stronghold and base for various dynasties.
-It gained particular prominence as the capital of the Ho Dynasty, which governed from 1400 to 1407.
+It gained particular prominence as the seat of government of the Ho Dynasty, which governed from 1400 to 1407.
 The Citadel of the Ho Dynasty, an UNESCO World Heritage Site in Vinh Loc District, is proof of this period.
 This immense stone fortress represents an unique architectural achievement, displaying a blend of Vietnamese and Southeast Asian imperial city planning.

 • Ancestral home of the Lê Dynasty (1428–1789), one of Vietnam's longest-reigning dynasties.